What is Natural Gas Procurement?

 From Which Natural Gas Supplier to Buy?

 Depending on how a business wants to buy natural gas, some suppliers are better suited to serve their business than others.
 There are several differences between suppliers that impact the value of their offers.
-Identifying and valuing supplier offer disparities is an important part of the natural gas procurement process.
+Identifying and valuing supplier offer disparities is an important part of the procurement process.
 These differences include:

 - Charges connected to differences between actual usage and usage forecasts (normally included in a natural gas supply agreement).